You need help choosing a career, but first you want to make sure you know how to choose a career coach.

 The Lightning Strike

-If the coach relies on questions like “What would you do if the money didn’t matter?” and “What did you love to do as a kid?” then they may not have a system.
+If the coach relies on questions like “What would you do if the money didn’t matter?” and “What did you love to do as a kid?” they may not have a system.

 I’m guessing you’ve already asked yourself these questions, anyway.
-These career parlor games hope to create a lightbulb moment that you use as a springboard for your entire career.
+These career parlor games hope to create a lightbulb moment you use as a springboard for your entire career.

 But what happens if lightning doesn’t strike?
-Or what if you don’t still want to be a ballerina-archeologist like you did when you were 7?
+Or what if you don’t want to be a ballerina-archeologist like you did when you were 7?
 You’re back on your own to figure things out.

 One caveat:

-3. The career coach offers no individual feedback
+RED FLAG 3: The career coach offers no individual feedback

-Some career courses provide helpful content, but no further substantial support.
+Some career courses provide helpful content but no further substantial support.
 These are closer to information products than an actual coaching or mentor relationship.
-Don’t get caught waiting on a 2 hour Q&A call with hundreds of other people, fingers crossed that the admins will pick your question.
+Don’t get caught waiting on a 2-hour Q&A call with hundreds of other people, fingers crossed that the admins will pick your question.

-5. The career coach over-relies on assessment results
+RED FLAG 5: The career coach over-relies on assessment results

 This industry is plagued with assessment tests.